-- How much tolerance is there in the barnyard? - In what ways did Pig, Cow, and Hen demonstrate intolerance? - What are some effects of too little tolerance? - What are some effects of too much tolerance? - Why do you think the play never happened? - Compare and contrast what happened in the barnyard with the current phenomenon that is referred to as Cancel Culture.
+- How much tolerance is there in the barnyard? - In what ways did Pig, Cow, and Hen demonstrate intolerance? - What are some effects of too little tolerance? - What are some effects of too much tolerance? - Compare and contrast what happened in the barnyard with the current phenomenon that is referred to as Cancel Culture.